memgraph/orb/docs/view-map.md

 ===

 By default, Orb offers a `MapView` which is a graph view with a map as a background.
 Map rendering is done with a library [leaflet](https://leafletjs.com/).
-In order to render maps, make sure to add the following CSS to your project:
+To render maps, make sure to add the following CSS to your project:

 ```html